I originally posted this at http://blogs.sun.com/brendan/entry/status_dashboard.

 I've seen performance dashboards that use traffic lights based on arbitrary values, that for some environments and workloads can display green (good) when performance is bad, and red (bad) when the performance is good.
-This is something we wanted to avoid!
+We wanted to avoid this!

 In this model there is no good/bad threshold, rather a gradient of levels for each activity statistic.
 This avoids the problem of picking an arbitrary threshold for good/bad, and allows a more realistic gradient to be chosen.
 Weather itself is suitable for an additional reason: weather as a metaphor implys a non-exact science.

 The statistics these are based on are an approximate view of performance, since they are based on ops/sec and bytes/sec and not measures of latency.
 The dashboard deliberately uses these statistics since:

 - They can work fine in many situations

 - The dashboard links to appliance Analytics to provide a better understanding of each resource (including latency)